Thursday, September 29, 2011

 3 Musketeers

-I called the boys the 3 Musketeers (maybe I should have called them the 3 stooges)--they were the type to get into all kinds of trouble and also the type to blame anybody and everybody for all their problems.
+I called the boys the 3 Musketeers (maybe I should have called them the 3 Stooges) — they were the type to get into all kinds of trouble and the type to blame anybody and everybody for all their problems.
 They routinely tormented my 2 older kids and were constantly being scolded.
 I even gave one of them a nickname behind his back--I called him Eddie Haskell--from the old TV show Leave It To Beaver.
 And boy, did he ever earn that name!
-I think he alone was the instigator of their little trio, I would sometimes listen outside my son's bedroom door and hear Eddie concocting some type of shenanigan.
+I think he alone was the instigator of their little trio.
+I would sometimes listen outside my son's bedroom door and hear Eddie concocting some type of shenanigan.
 And then there was the other little one.
 He was the one with the innocent little smile and the hot temper.
-I overheard him one day yelling at his mother on the phone, he was back-talking and being completely disobedient.
-I think I remember him even using a few swear words in there and he was probably only 11 or 12 at the time.
-I sent him right home with a stiff warning to apologize to her and then afterward he could come back over and play.
+I overheard him one day yelling at his mother on the phone; he was back-talking and being completely disobedient.
+I think I remember him even using a few swear words in there, and he was probably only 11 or 12 at the time.
+I sent him right home with a stern warning to apologize to her, and afterward, he could come back over and play.
 He did it too.
-He told her he was sorry and then he high-tailed it back to my house to tell me all about it, and to resume playing with the other kids.
+He told her he was sorry, then high-tailed it back to my house to tell me all about it and resume playing with the other kids.

 We moved again when my son was in his junior year of high school.
 I know that it was tough for him to leave his friends.
-However, I wonder if his friends ever knew that it was also hard for me to leave them?
+However, I wonder if his friends ever knew how hard it was for me to leave them, too?
 Did they know that I began to worry about them the minute we pulled out of our driveway for the very last time?
 Did they know that I would always pray for them?
-I wondered--who would hold them accountable?
+I wondered — who would hold them accountable?
 Who would be there for them?
 Who would listen to them?

 Those boys, those 3 musketeers.
 They are my boys--all of them.